Kent family of Bawnard: Eviction of the Rice family

-In the autumn of 1889, four Kent brothers - David, Edmond, Richard, and William – were among ten men hauled into a crowded Fermoy Courthouse, charged with orchestrating a boycott campaign.
-In court, Browne also told how Edmond Kent, the eldest brother, threatened him on Fermoy bridge, while David Kent had blown horns at him and called him a ‘land-grabber’ outside Coolagown Church.
-The second oldest Kent brother, Thomas, did not appear in the dock because he was in the USA (he had emigrated to Boston in 1884 and had spent the intervening years working as a church furniture maker and dabbling publishing; had he been present he could have been tried after being accused of throwing eggs at Browne's car).
-The court took a dim view on the defendants and imposed some harsh sentences; Fr.
-O’Dwyer was sentenced to six months in prison, Edmond and William were given four months with hard labour and David was given two months with hard labour (Richard was not given a prison sentence).
+In the autumn of 1889, four of the Kent brothers, Edmond, David, William and Richard– were among ten men hauled into a crowded Fermoy Courthouse and charged with orchestrating a boycott campaign.
+The brothers were the sons, of David Kent, who had died in 1876, and his wife, Mary (née Rice).
+The Irish-speaking family (seven sons & two daughters), lived at Bawnard House, Coole, Castlelyons, County Cork, and according to son, William, had farmed 200 acres at Bawnard for generations.

+In court, Browne told how Edmond Kent, the eldest brother, threatened him, while David Kent had blown horns at him and called him a ‘land-grabber’.
+The second oldest Kent brother, Thomas, did not appear in the dock because he had emigrated to Boston in May 1884 but he had been accused of throwing eggs at Browne's car.

+The court took a dim view on the defendants and imposed harsh sentences.
+Fr.
+O’Dwyer was sentenced to six months in prison, Edmond and William were given four months with hard labour, and David was given two months with hard labour.
+However, Richard, the youngest son, was not given a prison sentence.

-From the dock, Edmond shouted, ‘Death or victory is our war-cry, and then the Saxon chains will break’, while another prisoner called Callaghan McCarthy managed to loose off a few bars of ‘God Save Ireland’ on a flute.
-The prisoners were handcuffed, taken out to a wagonette and driven to the railway station from where a special carriage transported them to Cork Gaol.
+From the dock, Edmond shouted, ‘Death or victory is our war-cry, and then the Saxon chains will break’, while another prisoner called Callaghan McCarthy managed to play a few bars of ‘God Save Ireland’ on a flute.
+The prisoners were handcuffed, taken out to a wagonette and driven to the railway station, from which a special carriage transported them to Cork Gaol.
 Anticipating the crowd of several thousand who gathered to cheer the prisoners, the authorities provided the prisoners with an escort of 200 soldiers of the Royal Warwickshire and West Cork Regiments, with bayonets fixed.

-The boycott continues
+The Browne boycott continues

-The boycott on Browne resumed when the Kents had served their time.
-At the close of May 1890, Tom (who had returned from Boston) and his brother William were charged, alongside Austin Rice, with intimidating Mary Murphy, an elderly woman who worked for Browne, by making sure she was unable to purchase a pig at the fair.
+The boycott on Browne resumed after the Kents had served their time.
+At the end of May 1890, Tom (who had returned from Boston in June 1887) and his brother William were charged, alongside Austin Rice, with intimidating Mary Murphy, an elderly woman who worked for Browne, by preventing her from purchasing a pig at a fair.

 During their trial, Browne, now under police protection, told how horns were continually blown towards his house from the Kent residence.
-When the magistrate sentenced the brothers to one month's imprisonment, with hard labour, William roared ‘Victory is our cry and our motto no surrender’ while Thomas slammed his fist upon the desk and shouted "God save Ireland".
+When the magistrate sentenced the brothers to one month's imprisonment, with hard labour, William roared ‘Victory is our cry and our motto: no surrender’, while Thomas slammed his fist upon the desk and shouted "God save Ireland".

 Uproar followed and the police were ordered to clear the court.
-As the prisoners were escorted to the railway station, District Inspector Ball became so unnerved by the cheering crowd that he ordered his men to charge with their batons and several people were injured.
+As the prisoners were escorted to the railway station, the District Inspector Ball became so unnerved by the cheering crowd that he ordered his men to charge with their batons and several people were injured.
 The army then blocked Fermoy Bridge and cleared the streets.